WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - the **connection between the source and the target is 1:1**.

   - you cannot invoke multiple targets with the same pipe.
 You will need to create multiple pipes.

+- ensure that **you do not create too many pipes for a single source**.

+  - the AWS documentation recommends **at most 2 consumers for a DynamoDB Stream**.
+Keep in mind that **EB pipe also counts as a consumer**.

 ##### vs EventBridge targets/rules